jacobsamo/Mixie/CONTRIBUTING.md

 - Firebase-cli >= 11.19.0

 ### Committing changes
-In this project we use commit messages to better idiefy the changes along with making things more clear.
+In this project we use commit messages to better identify the changes along with making things more clear.

 FEAT: Use this keyword to indicate that you are committing to a new feature.
 "FEAT: Add new login functionality."

 CHANGE: Use this keyword to indicate that you are committing to a change in functionality.
 "CHANGE: Update login functionality to use new API."